kbairak/outbox/README.md

 A Dead-letter exchange and one dead-letter queue per regular queue are created automatically by the worker.
 If a message is rejected, it will find its way to the relevant dead-letter queues.
 You can then fix the code, re-launch the worker and use the shovel interface in RabbitMQ to move the message back to its respective queue so that it can be processed correctly by the worker.

-Apart from raising `Reject`, another way to cause messages to be rejected is to set an `expiration` on the outbox instance.
+Apart from raising `Reject`, another way to cause messages to be rejected is via expiration.
+You can setup an expiration time while setting up the outbox instance or during `emit`.
 If the message isn't acknowledged by the worker within its expiration time (this can happen because of retries), it will enter the dead-letter exchange and queues:

 ```python
 setup(